howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 }
 ```
 This test replicates submitting the wrong credentials on the login form.
 This should be covered by the first test that we created earlier but it is always a good idea to capture different edge cases.
-Re-run `make tests`.
+Re-run `composer tests`.
 All tests should still pass.

 [^ Back to top](lesson_6.md#what-you-will-learn)